Roza Shanina: East Prussia

 On 8 January 1945, Nikolai Krylov formally allowed Shanina to participate in front-line combat, albeit with great reluctance: previously Shanina was denied that permission by the commander of the 184th Rifle Division and the military council of the 5th Army as well.
 Five days later, the Soviets launched the East Prussian Offensive, which prompted heavy fighting in East Prussia.
 By 15 January, travelling with divisional logistics, Shanina reached the East Prussian town of Eydtkuhnen (now Chernyshevskoye), where she used white military camouflage.
 Several days later, she experienced friendly fire from a Katyusha rocket launcher and wrote in her diary, "Now I understand why the Germans are so afraid of Katyushas.
 What a fire!"
 At the border of East Prussia, Shanina killed 26 enemy soldiers.
 The last unit she served in was the 144th Rifle Division.
 According to the online Book of Memory of Arkhangelsk Oblast, Shanina served in the 205th Special Motorized Rifle Battalion of that division.
 Shanina had hoped to go to university after the war, or if that was not possible, to raise orphans.

 In the course of her tour of duty Shanina was mentioned in despatches several times.
 Her final sniper tally reached fifty-nine confirmed kills (fifty-four, according to other sources), including twelve kills during the Battle of Vilnius, with sixty-two enemies knocked out of action.
 Domestically, her achievements were acknowledged particularly by the war correspondent Ilya Ehrenburg and in the newspaper Krasnaya Zvezda, which said that Shanina was one of the best snipers in her unit and that even veteran soldiers were inferior to her in shooting accuracy.
 Shanina's exploits were also reported in the Western press, particularly in Canadian newspapers, where she was called "the unseen terror of East Prussia".
 She paid no special attention to the achieved renown, and once wrote that she had been overrated.
-On 16 January 1945, Shanina wrote in her war diary: "What I've actually done?
+On 16 January 1945, Shanina wrote in her war diary: "...but what have I actually done?
 No more than I have to as a Soviet person, having stood up to defend the motherland."
 She also wrote, "The essence of my happiness is fighting for the happiness of others.
 It's strange, why is it that in grammar, the word "happiness" can only be singular?
 That is counter to its meaning, after all. ...
 If it turns necessary to die for the common happiness, then I'm braced to."